0x4248/quickc/README.md

 # <img src="https://raw.githubusercontent.com/awesomelewis2007/quickc/master/logo.png" width=25> Quick C
 A C/C++ quick runner for testing small snippets of C/C++ code.

+The program compiles and runs the C/C++ code in one command.
+It also supports flags and arguments.
+This makes it easier and faster to test small snippets of code.

 ## ❓ Usage
 ```bash
 quickc <file> <flags_file> <args_sent_to_program>